 The site contains statues, busts, and wall carvings of Egyptian gods.
 There are even regional-specific structures such as a nilometer (a structure to measure the clarity and water level of the Nile river during its flooding season).

-As far as the historically unusual goes, the Temple of Kom Ombo is probably a front runner.
-For starters, it is a double temple, meaning that all of a temple’s usual structures were built in double, in dedication to two sets of gods.
+Kom Ombo is a must-visit in Egypt and as far as the historically unusual goes, the Temple of Kom Ombo is probably a front-runner.
+It is a double temple, for starters, meaning that all of a temple’s usual structures were built in double, in dedication to two sets of gods.

-Being that one of the gods revered here was Sobek, the crocodile god of fertility, some 300 crocodile mummies were discovered at this site and are housed in the nearby Crocodile Museum.
-The walls and enormous columns of this temple are inscribed with text and colored hieroglyphs.
+Since one of the gods revered here was Sobek, the crocodile god of fertility, some 300 crocodile mummies were discovered at this site and housed in the nearby Crocodile Museum.
+This temple’s walls and enormous columns are inscribed with text and colored hieroglyphs.

 Valley of the Kings

 The Valley of the Kings is a valley on the western bank of the Nile across from Luxor, where pharaohs and nobility were buried in rock-cut tombs.
-While the valley contains 63 tombs, several have been discovered in only the past decade, indicating that many more could exist.
+While the valley contains 63 graves, several have been discovered in the past decade, indicating that many more could exist.

-Most of these are not open to the public, and time spent inside is limited and silent (guide lecturing happens outside, and then tourists are instructed to travel single file quietly through the tombs to minimize potential damage from visitors over time).
+Most of these are not open to the public.
+Time spent inside is limited and silent (guide lecturing happens outside, and tourists are instructed to travel single file quietly through the tombs to minimize potential damage from visitors over time).
 Despite this, it is a world-renowned site worth seeing.